 What You’ll See at El Rancho de las Golondrinas

-One of the most special parts about El Rancho de las Golondrinas is the demonstrations done right before your eyes.
-Every Friday, new and experienced weavers join together to brush up on their skills and learn techniques.
-Each piece is woven in New Mexican traditional style.
-Visitors are even welcome to join in and learn local crafts such as colcha embroidery, washing wool with yucca root, carding, spinning on wheels, and dyeing with vegetable dyes.
+Every Friday, weavers come together to brush up on their skills and learn techniques.
+Visitors are even welcome to join in and learn local crafts such as Colcha embroidery, washing wool with yucca root, carding, spinning on wheels, and dyeing with vegetable dyes.